usnistgov/defrabb/README.md

                             pipe: just the snakemake pipeline
                             report: generating the snakemake run report
                             archive: generating snakemake archive tarball
-                            release: copy run output to NAS for upload to Google Drive
+                            release: copy run output to NAS for upload to Google Drive (internal NIST use-case)

 Any additional arguments provided will be passed directly to Snakemake.
 ```